M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 # Modpack Patch Notes: Version 2.3.0 [Quest Overhaul]
 **Release Date**: November 1st, 2023

 In the forthcoming update, we will be addressing all quest-related concerns, introducing new quests, and enhancing the challenge levels of the Wither and Ender Dragon.
 Additionally, this update will encompass refinements to the existing mods and requisite adjustments to the KubeJS code to ensure seamless integration with the Create Mod.
+One other major change in this update is the removal of REI and switch to EMI/JEI.
 ### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.
 ## New Additions
 - [Command Config Lib](https://modrinth.com/mod/command-config): Command-based config library for clients and servers